Flobul/Jeedom-IoTaWatt/README.md

 # Jeedom-IotaWatt

-Plugin to retrieve informations from IotaWatt box.
+Plugin to retrieve informations from IoTaWatt box.

 Thanks @boblemaire for his good and hard work [on this project](https://github.com/boblemaire/IoTaWatt).